xenon-middleware/xenon/doc/userguide.md

        void delete()
     }

 Creating a Sandbox requires an octopus __Files__ interface and a __root__ directory.
 The Sandbox will then create a temporary directory __sandboxName__ in __root__.
 If __sandboxName__ is `null`, a random name will be generated.
 Using __addUploadFile__ files can be added to the upload queue.
 These files will be transferred to the Sandbox directory when __upload__ is invoked.
 Similarly, using __addDownloadFile__, files can be added to the download queue.
 They will be downloaded from the Sandbox directory when __download__ is invoked.
 Finally, __delete__ can be used to delete the Sandbox directory.

 A [__JavaJobDescription__][44] is a utility class that makes is it easier to create a __JobDescription__ for running a Java application.
 In addition to the command line arguments used by the application, Java applications typically require a number of _special_ command line argument for the Java Virtual Machine (JVM), such as a _class path_, _system properties_, and _JVM options_.

 The JavaJobDescription class extends the regular JobDescription with support for these additional arguments.
 When a Job a submitted to an octopus Scheduler that uses a JavaJobDescription, the various types of command line arguments will be merged automatically into a single arguments list.
 See the Javadoc of [__JavaJobDescription__][44] for details.

 Examples
 --------

 Examples of how to use octopus can be found in the [examples][26] directory.
 We will list the examples here in order of increasing complexity, and with a short description of each example.

 ### Initializing Octopus ###

-Creating an __Octopus__ and retrieving the __Credentials__, __Files__ and __Jobs__ interfaces:
+Creating an __Octopus__:
 [CreatingOctopus.java][27]

 Creating an __Octopus__ with configuration properties: